Sign and Relevance Learning: Mathematical derivation of SaR learning

 \subsection{The \acf{SaR} learning rule}

-In this work, merely the \textit{sign} of the internal error $[\delta]^{\ell}$ is used for backpropagation into deeper layers.
-The green dashed arrows in Figure~\ref{fig:3_neuron} highlight the propagation of signs.
-The result of this propagation is a matrix of signs\footnote{This matrix only contains values of $+1, -1$ or $0$.} for each layer represented as: $[\pm 1]^{\ell}$.
-This matrix is calculated by a throughout propagation and, in this manner, carries information about the \textit{network-wide} connections of the neurons:
+In this work, we use only the \textit{sign} of the internal error $\bf{e}^{\ell}$ for the top-down pass into deeper layers, as shown by the green dashed arrows in Figure~\ref{fig:fig3SAR_neuron}.
+The result is a matrix of signs\footnote{This matrix only contains values of $+1, -1,$ or $0$.}, represented as $\bf{s}^{\ell}$ for each layer, and calculated as follows:

+This sign matrix is used to prime the weights for updating.
+A sign of $+1$ primes the corresponding weight to increase, while $-1$ causes the associated weight to decrease.
+A sign of $0$ leaves the weight unchanged.
+It is worth noting that the derivative of the sigmoid function is strictly positive and, therefore, does not influence the resulting sign matrix in Equation~\ref{eq:signcalc}.
+This propagation spans the entire network, with only the resulting sign transmitted through the layers.

-The magnitude of the weight change, however, is derived from a local propagation of \ac{cE}, and thus, it provides insight about the \textit{one-layer-deep} connections of the neurons, as well as being directly influenced by the \acl{cE}.
-The local propagation of error is shown by blue dashed arrows in Figure~\ref{fig:3_neuron} and is formulated as:
+Once the neurons are primed, the magnitude of their excitation or depression is obtained from a single-layer pass of \acf{cE}.
+This is illustrated by the blue dashed arrows in Figure~\ref{fig:fig3SAR_neuron} and is formulated as follows: